 Velocifire has sent us their VM02WS along with two optional accessories that can be bought directly from them at a reduced price in a combo deal.
 Please, check our pricing section for more details and Amazon link of the product.
 These accessories are a set of 120 o-rings and 9 keycaps finished in PBT double-shot.
 As the name indicates, the Velocifire VM02WS is a wireless mechanical keyboard.
 It has 104 keys.
 The keycaps are made of ABS double-shot and finished in the black color.
 The keyboard has white LED-backlit on it.
 The weight of the keyboard is 1200gm and has a dimension of 44.4x14x4cm.
 There is no RGB lighting which is understandable given the target market of office setups.
 The keyboard has a built-in 1850mAh Lithium battery with up to 25 hours of backup time with backlit on and 90 hours of backup time with backlit off.
 The battery is charged using the bundled 150cm long USB cable having a Type-C interface.
 The charging time is 4 hours give or take.
 The charging is visually indicated by using a red color LED under the spacebar which continues to light till the battery is fully charged.
 The keyboard has wireless and wired modes.
 In wired mode, the user can continue using the keyboard with its full functionality while the battery is charged.
 The wired mode will only be available till the battery is not fully charged after which the wireless mode will be activated automatically regardless of USB cable still connected.

 The Velocifire VM02WS is using CONTENT brown switches.
 I was not able to find specifications of these switches though it is mentioned that these are almost alike the Outemo switches.
 A comparable performance at affordable pricing!
 The lifetime of the Velocifire VM02WS is rated at 16.5M keystrokes.
 There are no dedicated multimedia keys but this functionality has been provided using a combination of Fn key and functions keys.
 The user can record up to 3 macros on Q, W, and E keys using a combination of Fn+Ctrl and either of the mentioned keys.
 There is no N-Key rollover but anti-ghosting is provided.
 The Velocifire VM02WS is listed at $ 59.99 at the time of the review and this is definitely a good value for your bucks.
 This keyboard comes with a 1-year warranty from Velocifire.
-Lastly, if you are still confused and want to check out other options in the market as well, then go ahead and check out our five favourite wireless mechanical keyboards while you’re at it.
+Lastly, if you are still confused and want to check out other options in the market as well.

 We are thankful to Velocifire for giving us the opportunity to review their VM02WS wireless mechanical keyboard.